medplum/medplum/packages/docs/docs/auth/user-management-guide/user-management-guide.md

 ## Invite via API

-Inviting users can be done programmatically using the `/invite` endpoint
+Inviting users can be done programmatically using the [`/invite` endpoint](/docs/api/project-admin/invite).

 Prepare JSON payload: